Base de connaissances

 EN 15377 Annex D of the standard EN ISO 11855-2:2015 contains a test example that must be used to verify a steady state numerical calculation program.
 The program BISCO is used to simulate the test example.

-keywords: BISCO, RADCON, EN 10077-2, window frame, cavity heat transfermore info
+Keywords: BISCO, RADCON, EN 10077-2, window frame, cavity heat transferdownload pdf download files

 Exercise junction roof wall